udacity/create-your-own-adventure/english/starcraft2/starcraft2.md

 you find it to be the best RTS campaign you've ever played.
 You had

 so much fun playing it that you play through it twice more.

+Then you find out there's expansions called StarCraft II: Heart of the Swarm

+and StarCraft II: Legacy of the Void so you play through those too.